INGInious/plugin-idea-project-generator/README.md

 The configuration is saved inside the file `project_generator_config.yaml` located at root of the course directory.

-The structure of the course corresponding to the default configuration of the plugin look like this one (corresponding to the image above) :
+The structure of the course corresponding to the default configuration of the plugin looks like this one (corresponding to the image above) :
 ```bash
 course_id
 ├── $common